What We’ve Done

 The Valley Park Agroecology Center

-The Valley Park Agroecology Center stands as a beacon of sustainable agriculture and community engagement in its region.
-Nestled amidst verdant landscapes, this center serves as a hub for education, research, and innovation in agroecology—a holistic approach to farming that emphasizes ecological balance, biodiversity, and resilience.
+The Valley Park Agroecology Center stands as a beacon of sustainable agriculture and community engagement in Northeast Oklahoma.
+Nestled amidst verdant landscapes, this center serves as a hub for education, research, and innovation in agroecology—a holistic approach to farming that emphasizes ecological balance, biodiversity, optimization of natural resources and water usage, and resilience.
 Here, visitors can immerse themselves in hands-on learning experiences, from organic farming practices to permaculture techniques, fostering a deeper connection to the land and food systems.
 Beyond its educational role, the center plays a vital role in promoting food security and environmental stewardship, serving as a model for regenerative agriculture initiatives worldwide.
 Through partnerships with local farmers, schools, and organizations, the Valley Park Agroecology Center cultivates a vibrant network of individuals dedicated to creating a more sustainable and equitable future for generations to come.

 Oppenheimer Land Development - Logo